ZafeerAbbasi/My_Projects/STM32_Projects/BLE_Display_Joystick_Interface_C/readme.md

 - Wrote all low-level drivers from scratch for the following:
     - ADC to measure JoyStick Readings
     - I2C to display data to the LCD
+- Used SPI to communicate with the Bluetooth Chip ( BlueNRG-M2SP )
 - Used BLE Stack to create a Service with two main characteristics:
     - 1. Notify User with Updated X,Y JoyStick Co-ordinates
     - 2. Allow the user to write and change the Attribute value